a walking tour by Carol Mendel

 Your next stop is the Broadway Pier

-Beyond the harbor tour boats you come to the Cruise Ship Terminal
+To the north lies the Cruise Ship Terminal

 .
 Some cruises originate here, while others are making San Diego a port of call on their itinerary.
 Many cruises heading from Los Angeles to Mexico make San Diego their first-night stop.